DochertyDev/git_practice/README.md

-# Git Practice Read Me
+# Git_Practice
-This repository holds information about my git practice project.
+This repository holds information about my git practice project, and is testing the connection between Git and GitHub.